Manish93345/FileIntegrityChecker/README.md

 A lightweight app which verify the hash of files and detect wheteher the file is modified / tampered or not.

+JUST RUN integrity_gui.py and choose the folder to be monitored.

 📂 Folder Structure
 .